laglotus/Synapse-Lite/README.md

 - **Global hotkey support** (for naga pro v2 the bottom button cycles subprofiles by default)

 **On the works if requested**

--Support for more devices
+- Support for more devices

--Update from the GUI
+- Update from the GUI

--More rgb options, breath etc
+- More rgb options, breath etc

   <img src="assets/welcome.png" alt="Synapse Lite GUI" width="800">
   <img src="assets/mouse.png" alt="Synapse Lite GUI" width="800">